-This piece is a part of the exhibition Race and Revolution: Home/Land at the Lewis Latimer House, curated by Katie Fuller, on view from February 8 - June 14, 2020.
-To access this piece, dial 929-277-1848 on any phone.
+This piece was a part of the exhibition Race and Revolution: Home/Land at the Lewis Latimer House, curated by Katie Fuller, open from February 8 until March when the museum was forced to close due to COVID-19.
+The piece is still accessible, as it was during the show, by dialing 929-277-1848.
 Once the recording begins, please listen for a moment before reading further.

 For this piece, I disassemble the triumphant presumptions of the Star-Spangled Banner into a constellation of glitches and hiccups, disrupting the homogeneity that nationalism tends to encourage.
 By using visitors’ cell phones as a part of the work, I acknowledge Lewis Latimer’s involvement with the patenting of Alexander Graham Bell’s telephone, an American invention.
 The phone becomes a diagnostic tool—one where visitors are confronted with a broken national anthem—suggesting that the ideals of freedom and liberty celebrated in the lyrics have never truly existed for all.